Terms and Conditions

-The Agency uses Google Web Analytics to improve its web site.
-When your computer requests an Agency Web page, our institution collects the following types of information for Web analytics:
+The Agency uses Google Analytics to improve its website.
+When your computer requests an Agency web page, our institution collects the following types of information for web analytics:

-Information used for the purpose of Web analytics is collected pursuant to the Canada Transportation Act, Section 4.
+Information used for the purpose of web analytics is collected pursuant to the Canada Transportation Act.
 Such data may be used for communications and information technology statistical purposes, audit, evaluation, research, planning and reporting.
-For more information on how your privacy is safeguarded in relation to web analytics, see the Standard on Privacy and Web Analytics.
+For more information on how your privacy is safeguarded in relation to web analytics, see the Treasury Board Secretariat’s Standard on Privacy and Web Analytics.

 The Agency employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 This software receives and records the IP address of the computer that has contacted our website, the date and time of the visit and the pages visited.
 We make no attempt to link these addresses with the identity of individuals visiting our site unless an attempt to damage the site has been detected.

-Parties to complaints and other cases may be asked to participate in a survey as part of the Agency’s ongoing efforts to improve its service delivery.
+Parties to complaints and regulatory determination cases may be asked to participate in a survey as part of the Agency’s ongoing efforts to improve its service delivery.
 Participation in surveys is voluntary.
-Responses will be kept confidential and will be reviewed by an independent third party, not the Agency.
-Any information provided during the survey process will remain protected and will not be used for any other purpose.
+Responses will be kept confidential and may be reviewed by an independent third party, or Agency staff assigned to analyze survey results.
+Any information provided during the survey process will not be used for any other purpose.

-Links to websites not under the control of the Government of Canada are provided solely for the convenience of our website visitors.
-The government is not responsible for the accuracy, currency or reliability of the content.
+Links to websites not under the control of the Agency are provided solely for the convenience of our website visitors.
+The Agency is not responsible for the accuracy, currency or reliability of the content.
 The government does not offer any guarantee in that regard and is not responsible for the information found through these links, nor does it endorse the sites and their content.

-Visitors should also be aware that information offered by non-Government of Canada sites to which this website links is not subject to the Privacy Act, the Official Languages Act and may not be accessible to persons with disabilities.
+Visitors should also be aware that information offered by non-Agency sites to which this website links may not be subject to the Privacy Act, the Official Languages Act and may not be accessible to persons with disabilities.
 The information offered may be available only in the language(s) used by the sites in question.
-With respect to privacy, visitors should research the privacy policies of these non-Government websites before providing personal information.
+With respect to privacy, visitors should research the privacy policies of these non-Agency websites before providing personal information.

-Materials on this website were produced and/or compiled by the Agency for the purpose of providing Canadians with access to information about the programs and services offered by the Government of Canada.
+Materials on this website were produced and/or compiled by the Agency for the purpose of providing Canadians with information about the activities of the Agency .
 You may use and reproduce the materials as follows: